govindKAG/vim-notes/vim notes.md

 - use :g/<pattern>/# to show all lines containing the pattern along with their line numbers

+- use q/ to enter search command line mode.
+Just like q: you can get full vim editing controls.

 ## visual mode

 - use o to move to the other end of the visual block